 Guidance on Test Security Activities related to Prevention

-For the State of Hawaii to administer a secure assessment program, many areas need to be addressed in its planning and implementation.
+For the State of Hawai‛i to administer a secure assessment program, many areas need to be addressed in its planning and implementation.
 These areas include managing the program, budgeting for the work, item and test development, and administering the state assessment.
 In the following parts of this section of the HIDOE Test Security Manual, a summary of activities is provided that need to be done to maintain security in the following areas:

 Management: